Alfresco/docs-alfresco/insight-engine/upgrade/index.md

 ---
 Use this information to upgrade from Alfresco Search and Insight Engine 1.x to Search and Insight Engine 2.0.

 > **Note:** A reindex is required when you upgrade from Search and Insight Engine 1.x to Search and Insight Engine 2.0. `solr.content.dir` is no longer used from Search and Insight Engine 2.0 and above.
-Solr itself provides that storage facility which means it can be safely removed, which we recommend, for more see [Search and Insight Engine externalized configuration](../concepts/external-properties-solr.md).
+Solr itself provides that storage facility which means it can be safely removed, which we recommend, for more see [Configuring Alfresco Search and Insight Engine]({% link insight-engine/latest/config/index.md %}#Search and Insight Engine externalized configuration).
 If it is necessary for you to have a backup of the old index and content store then it must be copied elsewhere before you reindex.

 1. Stop Search and Insight Engine.